What is a Fiance Visa?

 Rebecca Cohen can help you through the often complicated process for getting fiance visas.

 While many immigration lawyers offer a free consultation, these consultations often lack the in depth, case specific evaluation necessary to provide valuable guidance.
-Ms. Moon's affordable initial consultation provides a complete review of relevant documents, providing you with initial first steps to get your fiance visa application started in the right direction.
+Ms. Cohen's affordable initial consultation provides a complete review of relevant documents, providing you with initial first steps to get your fiance visa application started in the right direction.

 To schedule a consultation with an experienced immigration lawyer, contact today.

 Come Together With Help From An Experienced Immigration Lawyer